Lilymaetay/brookesblog/_posts/2020-11-20-the-secrets-in-food-logos.md

 ![](../uploads/tobnerone.jpg)

-First developed in Switzerland in the 1800s by Emil Baumann and Theodor Tobler the food brand has become one of the most popular chocolate brands to date.
+First developed in the Swiss town of Bern in 1908 the chocolate has become one of the most loved chocolates in the world.
+Legend has it that the town of Bern owes its name to the furry creature.
+The logo cleverly is associated with this by having a bear hidden in the mountain.

 **TWIX**

 **MCDONALD'S**